Kyle2099/bamazon/README.md

 In this application I have created an Amazon-like storefront with the MySQL skills that I have learned.
 The app will take in orders from customers and deplete stock from the store's inventory.
 I have you programed the app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

 This is a CLI application.
+The application can be found at https://github.com/Kyle2099/bamazon

 The Customer View -